 A .emd file is intended to be a stand-alone file, not referenced by or included in any .ibs, .ebd, or .pkg file.
 Electrical Module Descriptions are stored in a file whose name is <stem>.emd, where <stem> must conform to the naming rules given in Section Error!
-Reference source not found. of this specification.
+Reference source not found.1, "FILE NAMING CONVENTIONS". of this specification.
 The emd extension is mandatory.

 Contents: